 Employers are more interested in what your resume says than the style it’s written in.
 For this reason, readability and clarity need to be the two most important concerns when deciding on the best resume font to use and in what size.

 Nowadays, you don’t know how an employer will look at your resume.
 It’s important to consider how a resume font looks on paper, on a monitor, as well as on a phone or tablet.
-Many candidates use an online resume builder to produce attractive resumes which grab the attention of employers.
+Many candidates use an online resume maker to produce attractive resumes which grab the attention of employers.

 Here is a complete guide to resume typography.
 It explores the best fonts for a resume, the ideal font size, as well as other ways to visually improve your resume.